 Tell us what you think ...

 In the Department for Communities and Social Inclusion (DCSI), we want to know about what we are doing well and what we need to improve.
-Your feedback can help us to provide a better service for you and for others.
+Your feedback and complaints can help us to provide a better service for you and for others.

 ... we're listening.